-A federally funded program for students, enrolled at least half time, with calculated exceptional need and are subject to the availability of funds.
+A federally funded program for students with calculated exceptional need and are subject to the availability of funds.
 Priority is given to students who receive Federal Pell Grants.
 Award amounts depend on a student's need and the level of funding received by the College.
 Grants range from a minimum of $100 to a maximum of $4,000.
 Students are required to complete a FAFSA annually for consideration.
 Funds are credited to the student's tuition account approximately one week after the end of the add/drop period for the semester.

 Mass State Grants

 Awards are based on exceptional financial need as determined from filing the FAFSA and availability of funds to Massachusetts residents enrolled as full-time degree-seeking students in their first bachelor's program.
 Awards range from $300 to $1,600 as set by the Commonwealth.
 No separate application is necessary.

 Mass Part Time Grants

 These grants are awarded by the College based on a limited allocation of funds received from the Commonwealth.
 Awards are made to students based on exceptional financial need as determined from filing the FAFSA and availability of funds to undergraduate Massachusetts residents enrolled at least half-time but no more than three-quarter time for the semester in a degree program seeking their first bachelor's degree.
 Awards are set by the Commonwealth.

 The Foster Child Grant Program funded by the Massachusetts Legislature in 2001.
 The program provides grants of up to $6000 annually for foster children to help pay for an education beyond high school at any institution of higher learning throughout the continental United States.
 The Foster Child Grant recipient must have signed an agreement with the Department of Social Services for care and services beyond age 18.